agriyakhetarpal/scientific-python-specs/spec-0014/index.md

     - for pure Python projects: building wheels through existing build frontends such as `pip` or `pypa/build`
 - subsequently, runs the entire test suite or applicable portions with these wheels installed into a Pyodide virtual environment provided with `pyodide venv`

-- Additionally, this SPEC recommends that [project contacts](https://github.com/pyodide/pyodide/issues/4506) volunteer as recipe maintainers for the packages they maintain, so that they can provide help with builds or testing issues that may arise when the Pyodide or emscripten-forge maintainers try to upgrade packages, or with usage issues that may arise when users try to use Pyodide or emscripten-forge.
+- Additionally, this SPEC recommends that [project contacts](https://github.com/pyodide/pyodide/issues/4506) volunteer as recipe maintainers for the packages they maintain so that they can help with builds or testing issues that may occur when the Pyodide or emscripten-forge maintainers try to upgrade packages, or with usage issues that may arise when users try to use Pyodide or emscripten-forge.

 #### 2. Enabling WASM builds for use in interactive documentation

-The next step is to use the added compatibility with WebAssembly by making binaries available through the appropriate channels; i.e., through the Pyodide distribution or the emscripten-forge channel.
+The next step is to use the added compatibility with WebAssembly by making binaries available through the appropriate pathways; i.e., through the Pyodide distribution or the emscripten-forge channel.

-Pyodide provides an entire distribution of packages along with it through the jsDelivr CDN as its package index.
+Pyodide provides an entire distribution of packages along with its runtime through the jsDelivr CDN as its package index.
 Packages are bundled as WebAssembly-tagged wheels, which can be installed with [`micropip`](https://github.com/pyodide/micropip/), Pyodide's in-browser package manager.

 [The `emscripten-forge` channel](https://emscripten-forge.org/) also has a growing collection of packages that support the `wasm32-unknown-emscripten` target, often mirroring Pyodide in terms of the versions of packages available, though it differs in usage:

 - It is possible to use the distribution only through the JupyterLite project, unlike Pyodide, which also supports Node.js
 - The versions of Emscripten used across both are different, and therefore the ABI is, too
-- It uses `conda`-based packaging standards and file formats, rather than that for PyPI that Pyodide uses (wheels).
+- It uses `conda`-based packaging standards and file formats, rather than those for PyPI that Pyodide uses (wheels).

 Therefore, if a project and its dependencies are compatible with WebAssembly as noted above, but may not yet be available via Pyodide or emscripten-forge, it is possible to add them to these distributions.
 This process is described in their respective documentation websites: